 'If I was stuck on an island and I could only have one grill, I would take my charcoal grill,' says Michael Haas.
 'As I get older, taste trumps convenience.'

-So there you have it, three out of three experts would opt for a charcoal grill when forced.
+So there you have it, three out of three experts would opt for the best charcoal grill when forced.
 But, bear in mind that there are some great combo grills out there that include room for both cooking methods, meaning you can get the best of both worlds.